Top of the page

 A hard cervical collar is used for spine problems or injuries.
 It limits forward and backward movement more than a soft one does.

-You may get a hard cervical collar after you have used a halo brace.
+You may get a hard cervical collar after you've used a halo brace.
 A halo brace attaches to your head.
 It provides very stiff support of your neck.

 Your doctor can make sure that your cervical collar is the right size and fit.
 This will provide the best support for your spine.